 Understanding The Differences Between Robbery And Burglary In California

-When property is taken by force or fear, it is considered a robbery under California law.
+California law defines robbery as the taking of property by force or fear.
 It does not matter whether the force was physical or verbal.
-If the alleged victim was made to surrender property against his or her will, the law says that a robbery has taken place.
-We have experience defending clients against all types of robbery charges, including armed robbery, strong-arm robbery and robbery resulting in serious bodily harm, among others.
+The issue is whether the alleged victim was made to surrender property against his or her will.
+We have experience defending clients against all types of robbery charges, including armed robbery, strong-arm robbery and robbery resulting in serious bodily harm.

 Burglary does not involve the forceful taking of property from another person.
 Most first-degree burglary cases involve the taking of property from a residence while the owners of the residence are not at home.
 If the residence is occupied at the time of the theft, it could result in a robbery charge.